visitbethel/openshift-cartridge-plack/template/README.md

 - app.psgi : Your PSGI application.
 - cpanfile : Lists CPAN modules that your application depends on.
+- env.pl   : Script to set environment variables to control how "plackup" shold work.
 - lib/     : Your Perl module library. lib/ is automatically prepended to PERL5LIB environment variable.
 - t/       : Directory your test scripts reside. *.t files are executed by